BenjaminSiskoo/nSide/README.txt

    Added support for the Camerica boards ALGQ, BF9096 and BF9097.
 Needed to play Fire Hawk and the Quattro multicarts.

-   Added the exportMemory function, which can dump WRAM, CIRAM, CGRAM, OAM, cartridge PRG RAM, and cartridge CHR RAM.

    Added limited support for the VS. System.
 Only UniSystem games will work right now (Tennis and Baseball are DualSystem games that would require emulating 2 Famicoms).
 The Start and Select buttons are disabled in favor of